-Central Washington University's Bachelor of Arts in Education degree with a major in Elementary Education (K-8) and a department-selected minor is available to community college graduates with a two-year transfer associates degree (DTA) or a bachelor or greater degree from an accredited college.
+Central Washington University's Bachelor of Arts in Education degree with a major in Elementary Education (K-8) and Early Childhood Education is available to community college graduates with a two-year transfer associates degree (DTA) or a bachelor or greater degree from an accredited college.
 Successful completion of this degree and other teacher certification requirements, including the state endorsement examinations, will lead to a Washington State teaching certificate with an elementary education endorsement.
+This cohort begins 2016.

 Meet CWU's general education requirements through either a community college direct transfer degree (DTA) or a baccalaureate degree from any state accredited college/university Full admission to CWU's Teacher Certification program (see www.cwu.edu/teacher-certification for application process materials), including passing all portions of the WA Educator Skills Test - Basic [WEST-B]: see website www.west.nesinc.com.
 Minimum GPA of 3.0 for the last 4-5 quarter credits (3.0 necessary to complete program), and completion of specific course requirements.